imranfadhil/pp_portfolio/04_30-7/README.md

 # Summary of Petrophysical Analysis for Block 30/7

-The analysis follows a comprehensive petrophysical workflow, starting from data loading and quality control, moving through lithology, porosity, permeability, and saturation modeling, and concluding with reservoir summary and visualization.
+The analysis follows a petrophysical workflow, starting from data loading and quality control, moving through lithology, porosity, permeability, and saturation modeling, and concluding with reservoir summary and visualization.
 The quick-pp library is central to the entire process.

 Here is a step-by-step breakdown of the workflow: